linq2js/rxblox/packages/rxblox/docs/api-reference.md

 ---

-## `blox.handle<T>(callback)`
+## `blox.hook<T>(callback)`

-Creates a handle to capture values from React hooks during the render phase.
+Creates a ref to capture values from React hooks during the render phase.

 This is useful in `blox` components where you need to use React hooks, but the component body only runs once.
-The callback runs on every render via `blox.onRender()`, and the returned value is accessible via `.current`.
+The callback runs on every render via `onEvent({ render })`, and the returned value is accessible via `.current`.

 **Important**: The captured value is only available inside `rx()` expressions or event handlers, not in the component definition phase (which runs only once).